 Making these sweet little Greek honey cookies always makes me realize that it’s Christmas time!
 Melomakarona are one of the most popular treats throughout Greece during the Christmas Holidays and their intense homely smell makes every house smell like Christmas.
 These sweet little Greek honey cookies (melomakarona) are super quick to bake, so much fun to make and highly addictive!
 My traditional Greek melomakarona recipe makes 50 of these delicious festive Greek Christmas cookies, plenty for everyone to try.
-Serve them over a hot cup of coffee and you will have a match made in heaven!
+Serve them over a hot cup of Greek coffee and you will have a match made in heaven!

 Melomakarona recipe – A delicious Greek Christmas tradition

 As with most holidays in Greece, Greek Christmas also revolves around food!
 This means that these are these festive days of the year to make all these traditional Greek recipes, like kourabiedes, vasilopita, diples, Christopsomo and of course these amazing sweet little honey cookies, the traditional Greek melomakarona!
 Melomakarona are my absolute favourite Greek Christmas cookies.
 And how couldn’t they be?
 These cookies are incredibly soft, moist, flavorsome and soaked in a delicious honey syrup.
 Once baked in the oven, the intense aromas of the sweet spices permeates the house and brings back childhood memories.
 For a more traditional touch, garnish the melomakarona cookies with roughly chopped walnuts and just a pinch of cinnamon and clove.